yeller/yeller_ruby/README.markdown

 There's built in support for Rack and Rails, as well as just plain ruby apps.

-# Integration

-Note that `yeller_ruby` is a low-level client, and doesn't include integrations with web frameworks, background job systems, etc.

 ## Adding to your project

 `yeller_ruby` is distributed via rubygems.
 If you use bundler, add it to your Gemfile: